MadebySiris/MadebySiris/README.md

 ## Welcome 🏆

 I'm a Computer Science student focused on learning more about security engineering.
-I'm also interested in exploring the intersection between ML & AI.
+I'm also interested in exploring the intersection between AI & ML.

 <h2>👨‍💻 Cybersecurity Projects:</h2>